 Some days, it is also because I am on the outside of their group and I just want to know.
 I want to know if they tell their stories, what things will be said.
 What will I glean about myself, my own story.
 I want to know and most of all, I want to belong.
 I want to belong because I feel safe reminding myself that I have a home somewhere and there is tremendous comfort in that notion for me.
 Some days, it is this thought alone that keeps me adrift from revisiting the fear of social ostracism because of my looks and societal Eurocentric constructs of beauty, or the rootlessness of life in America.
 Between these places, my claim to a cultural space becomes paramount.
 No one can ever point at me and say I do not belong culturally.
 Part of my belonging is connected to knowing and understanding.

 I know I am fiercely possessive of this.
 I have all of these things to claim culturally inside this island place and yet, I can still be jealous.
 And yet there is still much work to be done.
 I am jealous too of the streets that bear their names in Woodbrook and elsewhere, De Verteuil, Cipriani, Borde and others.
 Jealous of the exquisite properties, landmarks like Stollmeyer’s Castle and Lapeyrouse Cemetery, generational wealth, connections and access.
 Somewhere between understanding, a ripple of anger bubbles to the surface, swells, bursts, simmers and wanes.
-There are no widespread lasting historical monuments for anything African, Indian — wonderful cultural expression — yes but nothing else embodying the blood, sweat and tears of those ancestors.
+There are no widespread lasting historical monuments for anything African, Indian — wonderful cultural expression — yes, but nothing else embodying the blood, sweat and tears of those ancestors.
 Nothing for the Mary Princes.
 Esteemed leading Afro West Indians (largely black males), even the black nationalist ones, will have to become esteemed gentlemen, well versed in the classics and such, having to offset their blackness.
 They will, some of them, have to know more about Europe than the interior of Africa.

 There is some anger and shame.
 I worry that I am selfish, that I want “it” all to myself.
 This thought embarrasses me.
 I, who easily becomes consumed with trying to make other people feel good and welcomed (however symbolically or not), I worry about my possessiveness over my cultural identity because I have felt the sting of exclusion myself, and I know what it feels like.
 Denying feels too close to what I have been denied.
 I have felt as though I am out of place socially but it is not the same, I try to tell myself some days.
 It is not.
 Is not.

 I am protective of this space -– this island history that is mine historically and otherwise.
 I want to keep safe this tangible space where I can see parts of history forged by people who look like me, as well as the majority of the culture and music.
 The inclination is to curl it, this ownership, into my chest, close to my beating heart and keep it there.
 Perhaps, slavery entitles me to do so.
 By our sweat and labor, we made this place.
 We cut cane, our backs bled and we led the “cannes brulee” riots.
 We did; our ancestors did.
 Sometimes I get angry and this is what I think.
 Sometimes, it blots out everything else and I just think, white people -— white people, the bloody world over, just do not understand anything.
-As a black West Indian currently residing in the US, navigating the terrain with African-descendant peoples from all over that have ended up here, including black Americans, well this makes me feel as though my cultural heritage is all the more precious.
+As a black West Indian currently residing in the US, navigating the terrain with African-descendant peoples from all over that have ended up here, including black Americans, well, this makes me feel as though my cultural heritage is all the more precious.

-I see Afro-descendant people from all over scrambling to hold on to legacies of their communities, collecting fragments and trying to voice and build their narratives in various ways, whole fighting back (and succumbing to) violence, indoctrination, annihilation and white supremacist capitalist patriarchal values that work to maintain its power structure at all costs.
+I see Afro-descendant people from all over scrambling to hold on to legacies of their communities, collecting fragments and trying to voice and build their narratives in various ways, while fighting back (and succumbing to) violence, indoctrination, annihilation and white supremacist capitalist patriarchal values that work to maintain its power structure at all costs.
 For black Americans, an ethnic minority here, it has always been a struggle.
 I see the black West Indian connected to a similar milieu of oppression, for people that look like me, here, there and everywhere.

 The result, this nationalistic island-space identity is something that is mine and I do not want to lose that feeling or security of having that.
 In that sense, I am never ambivalent about Trinidad in that respect, for fear of that loss.
-The superficiality of some of the people there, the role of colonization in all of this mess and its role in helping to mold these post-colonial island societies — Jamaica is the same — obsessed with class, color, skin-shade, social standing, hair texture, money, looks, does not go unnoticed by me.
+The superficiality of some of the people there, the role of colonization in all of this mess and its role in helping to mould these post-colonial island societies — Jamaica is the same — obsessed with class, color, skin-shade, social standing, hair texture, money, looks, does not go unnoticed by me.
 I siphon off bits and compartmentalize it in some places, when I think about my cultural ownership of this space.
 And sometimes, I could hardly have sympathy for the flailing white West Indian in the midst of all of this.
 Drowning in their supposed confusion of no one seeing and accepting them for who they are when they step outside of their comfort zone.

 This is part of the crux of Wide Sargasso Sea for me, because it forces me to contextualize white creole identity and do some work in that arena, like I never have before.
 In regard to my particular identity with this place and with its people, some have been very bad, some have been very good.
 Either way, it has helped make me who I am.
 Until fairly recently, I hadn’t ever seriously examined what some of those experiences meant for me or attempted to bridge any connections between experience and my relationship to my national, cultural identity.